MicrosoftDocs/Advertising-docs/BingAds/bingads-12/campaign-management-service/appinstallad.md

 description: Defines an app install ad.
 ---
 # AppInstallAd Data Object - Campaign Management
 Defines an app install ad.
 Create an app install ad if your intention is to drive app downloads, and not necessarily to direct leads to a web site.
 If you want to direct leads to a web site in addition to driving app downloads, then you should create a text ad with app ad extensions.

+The combination of the AppPlatform, AppStoreId, Text, and Title elements make the app install ad unique.

 > [!NOTE]
 > Before you can use app install ads, you must upgrade to Final Urls.
 For more information, see [URL Tracking with Upgraded URLs](../guides/url-tracking-upgraded-urls.md).